aceslei/public.lab/topic/texteditor-feature/doc01/blogtef_snippetdomains.md

 ## SnippetDomains           --  snippet domains and contexts

 ## Desc
+* user ability to define language-agnostic snippets for any and all filetypes
 * user ability to assign and subgroup snippets according to FileType